Cathode ray tube: Screen manufacture

-After the screen is coated with phosphor and aluminum and the shadow mask installed onto it the screen is bonded to the funnel using a glass frit that may contain 65 to 88% of lead oxide by weight.
+After the screen is coated with phosphor and aluminum and the shadow mask installed onto it the screen is bonded to the funnel using a glass frit that may contain 65–88% of lead oxide by weight.
 The lead oxide is necessary for the glass frit to have a low melting temperature.
 Boron oxide (III) may also present to stabilize the frit, with alumina powder as filler powder to control the thermal expansion of the frit.
 The frit may be applied as a paste consisting of frit particles suspended in amyl acetate or in a polymer with an alkyl methacrylate monomer together with an organic solvent to dissolve the polymer and monomer.
 The CRT is then baked in an oven in what is called a Lehr bake, to cure the frit, sealing the funnel and screen together.
 The frit contains a large quantity of lead, causing color CRTs to contain more lead than their monochrome counterparts.
 Monochrome CRTs on the other hand do not require frit; the funnel can be fused directly to the glass by melting and joining the edges of the funnel and screen using gas flames.
 Frit is used in color CRTs to prevent deformation of the shadow mask and screen during the fusing process.
-The edges of the screen and funnel of the CRT are never melted.
+The edges of the screen and the edges of funnel of the CRT that mate with the screen, are never melted.
 A primer may be applied on the edges of the funnel and screen before the frit paste is applied to improve adhesion.
-The Lehr bake consists of several successive steps that heat and then cool the CRT gradually until it reaches a temperature of 435 to 475 °C (other sources may state different temperatures, such as 440 °C) After the Lehr bake, the CRT is flushed with air or nitrogen to remove contaminants, the electron gun is inserted and sealed into the neck of the CRT, and a vacuum is formed on the CRT.
+The Lehr bake consists of several successive steps that heat and then cool the CRT gradually until it reaches a temperature of 435–475 °C (other sources may state different temperatures, such as 440 °C) After the Lehr bake, the CRT is flushed with air or nitrogen to remove contaminants, the electron gun is inserted and sealed into the neck of the CRT, and a vacuum is formed on the CRT.